-Analogously to the top-Yukawa form factor, the EW gauge couplings to the Higgs also receive resonance contributions from the two- and three-point-functions.
+Analogously to the top Yukawa form factor, the EW gauge couplings to the Higgs also receive resonance contributions from the two and three point-functions.
 In the unitary gauge, the vector lagrangian \eqref{eq:Leff_v} becomes